rzl-ds/gu511/README.md

 preview service offered by Microsoft which allows you to run all of the notebooks contents on a remotely provisioned Azure server).

-This setup is recommended for most users -- you won't need to create a new environment to run these commands, nor install any software locally.
-Thanks, Microsoft!
+This setup is recommended for most users -- you won't need to install anything to load these notebooks or to run these commands (though that *will* take a little more than just opening the files).
+Thanks,Microsoft!

+As I said above, to read these notes, just open the link above and click on the lecture notes.
+To *run* one of these notebooks, you *will* need to create a Microsoft Azure account (we will likely create one of these later anyway, so now is a fine time). once you have created an account and signed in, you should be able to clone any one of these items using the "Clone" button (right above the "Search" bar). this will create a copy in your own personal Microsoft Azure library and will build a server and environment for you any time you launch it.

-## running locally
+### running locally

 if you would like to run these locally, you need to make sure your environment meets the requirements listed in `environment.yml`. if you are using the `conda`